adamperkowski/kitget/README.md

 # kitget

-Display and customize cat images in your terminal :3
+Display and customize cat images in your terminal :smirk_cat:

 ![kitget](./res/kitget.gif)